Labrys-Group/QUT-Capstone-2023/README.md

 ### app/

 The app folder contains the code for the NextJS application.
-Read more about `/app` [here](https://github.com/Labrys-Group/QUT-Capstone-2023/blob/main/app/README.md)
+Read more about `/app` [here](https://github.com/Labrys-Group/QUT-Capstone-2023/blob/main/app/README.md).

 ### contracts/

 The contracts folder contains a hardhat project - where all smart contract development and testing will take place.
-Read more about `/contracts` [here]
+Read more about `/contracts` [here].